 Students participating in exceptional student education (ESE) programs should be provided all corresponding services and documentation (i.e., written parental notification and procedural safeguards) required by federal and state laws.
-Initiation of the ESE process may include continuing ESE services for in-county students, developing course schedules based on their current individual educational plans (IEPs) and educational plans (EPs), enrolling students, recording class attendance, notifying appropriate personnel of students who require ESE services, and notifying parents regarding IEP/EP review meetings or request to amend IEPs.
+Initiation of the ESE process may include continuing ESE services for in-county students, developing course schedules based on their current individual educational plans (IEPs) and educational plans (EPs), enrolling students, recording students' attendance, notifying appropriate personnel of students who require ESE services, and notifying parents regarding IEP/EP review meetings or request to amend IEPs.

 The program must document solicitation of parent involvement and reasonable notification (10-14 days prior) to attend IEP/EP meetings.
-The IEP/EP team must include the parents, the local education agency (LEA) representative, the student's ESE teacher, a general education teacher of the student, the student (as appropriate for gifted students) beginning at age 14, and one who can interpret instructional implications of evaluation results (and who may serve in other roles as well).
+The IEP/EP team must include the parents, the local education agency (LEA) representative, the students' ESE teacher, a general education teacher who teaches the students, the students (as appropriate for gifted students) beginning at age 14, and one who can interpret instructional implications of evaluation results (and who may serve in other roles as well).
 The meeting may be held without the parent if at least two notices were provided or if the parent responded to the first notice.
 The program must document (with dates) the mailing of IEPs/EPs to parents who do not attend the meetings.

-According to Rule 6A-6.03028, Florida Administrative Code (FAC.), IEPs must include a statement of diploma options for students in the 8th grade or older, planning for transition services on or before a student's 14th birthday, and a statement of transition service needs.
-By age 16, IEPs must include appropriate measurable post-secondary goals based on age-appropriate transition assessments related to training/education, employment, and, if appropriate, independent living skills, and transition services (including courses of study) needed to assist the students in reaching those goals.
+According to Rule 6A-6.03028, Florida Administrative Code (FAC.), IEPs must include a statement regarding diploma options for students beginning in 8th grade, planning for transition services on or before students' 14th birthday, and a statement of transition service needs.
+For students who are age 16, IEPs must include appropriate measurable post-secondary goals based on age-appropriate transition assessments related to training/education, employment, and independent living skills (if appropriate) and transition services (including courses of study) needed to assist the students in reaching those goals.
 Transition plans may be written for students before age 14 who are at risk of dropping out of school or who have significant disabilities or complex needs.
 The transition statements/plans in students' IEPs cannot be used in place of exit transition plans.

 According to Rule 6A-6.03028, FAC., and Section 300.321 of Title 34 of the Code of Federal Regulations, an LEA representative is a "representative of the school district who is qualified to provide or supervise the provision of specially designed instruction to meet the unique needs of students with disabilities, is knowledgeable about the general curriculum, and is knowledgeable about the availability of resources of the school district."
-The student's ESE teacher may also serve as the LEA representative if he/she meets the criteria; non-school district employees must obtain written approval from the school district ESE director to serve as the LEA representative.
+The students' ESE teacher may also serve as the LEA representative if he/she meets the criteria; non-school district employees must obtain written approval from the school district ESE director to serve as the LEA representative.